-- Make sure that the entire Flux Gun is completely cool and that the Power Cord is unplugged from the electrical outlet before proceeding. - 2.
+- Make sure that the entire MIG Gun is completely cool and that the Power Cord is unplugged from the electrical outlet before proceeding. - 2.
 Pull the Nozzle to remove it. - 3.
-Scrub the Nozzle clean with a wire brush. - 4.
-Unscrew the Contact Tip counterclockwise and slide it off the welding wire to remove. - 5.
+Scrub the interior of the Nozzle clean with a wire brush. - Examine the end of the Nozzle.
+The end should be flat and even.
+If the end is uneven, chipped, melted, cracked, or otherwise damaged, the Nozzle will adversely effect the weld and should be replaced. - 5.
+Unscrew the Contact Tip counterclockwise and slide it off the welding wire to remove. - 6.
 Scrub the outside of the Tip clean with a wire brush.
 Clean out the inside of the tip with a tip cleaner (sold separately).
-Check that the Tip is the proper type for the wire size used. - 6.
+Check that the Tip is the proper type for the wire size used. - 7.
 Examine the shape of the hole at the end of the Contact Tip.
-It should be an even circle; it should not be oblong or have any bulges in it. - If any problems are noted, replace the Contact Tip.
-Select a new Tip of the correct size for the welding wire used. - 8.
+It should be an even circle; it should not be oblong or have any bulges in it. - 8.
+If any problems are noted, replace the Contact Tip.
+Select a new Tip of the correct size for the welding wire used. - 9.
 Reinstall the Tip and securely reinstall the Nozzle as well.